prakashlab/codex-analysis-pipeline/README.md

 ##### set segmenter parameters

 - `root_dir`: string. local or remote path to where the images are stored
-- `exp_id`: string. experiment ID to get the images from. see fstacker theory of operation for more detail.
+- `exp_id`: string. experiment ID to get the images from. see registrator theory of operation for more detail.
-- `channel`: string. image channel to randomly select from. see fstacker theory of operation for more detail.
+- `channel`: string. image channel to randomly select from. see registrator theory of operation for more detail.
 - `zstack`: string. if you ran `registrator.py` and want to use the shift-registered images, set this value to `"f"`. otherwise set it to the z stack you want to use (for example, if z=5 is in focus for all cells across all images, you can set `zstack="5"` and those images will be utilized)
 - `key`: string.
 If you are connecting to a Google Cloud File Storage, set this to the local path to the authentication token .json.
 - `gcs_project`: string.
 Set this to the Google Cloud Storage project name if you are connecting to GCS.
 Otherwise, it doesn't matter.